kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

   2. **Implementation Complexity**: Extending the delay mechanism to other resource types requires coordination across multiple resource managers (Memory Manager, DRA framework, etc.) and potentially new APIs.
 Each resource type has different semantics for what "graceful release" means.

   3. **Limited Use Cases**: As of today, exclusive CPUs are the primary use case requiring delayed scale-down.
-Not all of other resource types have in-place scaling implementations that would benefit from this feature.
+Not all other resource types have in-place scaling implementations that would benefit from this feature.

-  4. **Need for User Feedback**: The SIG Node community agreed to collect user feedback from the Alpha1 implementation of the CPU-focused delay mechanism before designing a more generalized solution.
+  4. **Need for User Feedback**: The SIG Node community agreed to collect user feedback from the Alpha implementation of the CPU-focused delay mechanism before designing a more generalized solution.
 This feedback will inform whether and how to extend the feature to other resource types.

 ### 9. No Persistence of Pending Scale-Down State